 Whether paid or unpaid, these young workers can enjoy firsthand the opportunities that exist in your organization.
 It also gives organizations the opportunity to ease doubts that this younger generation may have about the long-term future of manufacturing in the U.S. You can attract both blue and white-collar workers simply by showing students that opportunities in manufacturing encompass both physical and knowledge-based careers.

 Implement Exit Interview Surveys

-Because a manufacturer’s operation and logistics often span various locations, their employee base is likely also spread over multiple geographics.
-With different buildings, staff and cultural considerations to contend with, it can be difficult to keep a pulse on employee satisfaction.
-An outsourced, multilingual employee exit survey allows you to ask key questions of departing employees and receive honest feedback that can help organizations improve policies, processes and overall culture.
-By engaging those manufacturing employees who are leaving, many of whom span the socioeconomic spectrum, you can ultimately act on their feedback to maximize the productivity, innovation and commitment of remaining and incoming employees.
+Manufacturer’s operation and logistics often span various locations.
+With different buildings, staff locations and cultural considerations to contend with, it can be difficult to keep a pulse on employee satisfaction.
+An outsourced, multilingual employee exit survey allows you to ask key questions of departing employees and receive honest feedback that will help organizations improve policies, processes and overall culture.
+By engaging manufacturing employees who are leaving, you can ultimately act on their feedback to maximize the productivity, innovation and commitment of remaining and incoming employees.

 Dealing with the turnover “death spiral” is the first step towards building a better workforce.
 Once you’ve reduced turnover, the next focus is to engage your employees so you can retain them and have happy & healthy people working at your organization.

 It goes without saying that you must ensure your salary offerings and benefits package are competitive so you don’t lose your best talent to your competitors.
 Helping lower-level workers develop their skills and ultimately achieve higher compensation can both increase retention and build a pipeline of crucial talent.
 Also consider offering tuition reimbursement for continuing education to show that you are willing to invest in both their knowledge base and their career.